MicrosoftDocs/ATADocs/ATPDocs/install-atp-step4.md

 ## Step 4.
 Install the Azure ATP sensor

 Before installing the Azure ATP standalone sensor on a dedicated server, validate that port mirroring is properly configured and that the Azure ATP standalone sensor can see traffic to and from the domain controllers.
-For more information, see [Validate port mirroring](validate-port-mirroring.md).

 > [!IMPORTANT]
 >Make sure .Net Framework 4.7 is installed on the machine.
-If .Net Framework 4.7 is not installed the Azure ATP sensor setup package will install it which will require a reboot of the server.
+If .Net Framework 4.7 is not installed the Azure ATP sensor setup package installs it, which requires a reboot of the server.
 Verify that the machine has connectivity to the Azure ATP cloud service endpoint: https://triprd1wceuw1sensorapi.atp.azure.com (for Europe) or https://triprd1wcuse1sensorapi.atp.azure.com (for the US).

 Perform the following steps on the Azure ATP sensor server or domain controller.